PawelLipski/git-machete-blog/blog.md

 Finding this special place in the history is more difficult than it could seem at first glance... look at [the appendix section below](#appendix-fork-point---not-so-easy-business) if you are interested in more details.

 Let's now check out `adjust-reads-prec` and put it back in sync with `develop`.
-We'll first use a handy subcommand `git machete go <direction>` that helps navigate the tree by checking out a branch specified by a direction
+You can first use a handy subcommand `git machete go <direction>` that helps navigate the tree by checking out a branch specified by a direction
 (`up` in this case, but `down`, `next`, `prev` or `root` are also possible).
-Then we'll do the actual rebase (with automagically set up parameters, no need to worry about the super-unintuitive `git rebase` CLI!) by `git machete update`.
+Then you can do the actual rebase (with automagically set up parameters, no need to worry about the super-unintuitive `git rebase` CLI!) by `git machete update`.

 ![git machete update](update.png)

-We didn't include this in the screenshot above, but in the meantime git has displayed a standard interactive rebase TODO list that includes the 3 commits that were about to be moved onto `develop`.
+I didn't include this in the screenshot above, but in the meantime git has displayed a standard interactive rebase TODO list that includes the 3 commits that were about to be moved onto `develop`.
-We could do all the actions allowed during an interactive rebase, such as squashing commits, editing the commit messages etc.
+You could do all the actions allowed during an interactive rebase, such as squashing commits, editing the commit messages etc.
-Of course, we could even cancel the entire operation by clearing the rebase TODO list.
+Of course, you could even cancel the entire operation by clearing the rebase TODO list.

 Now let's see the status: